Inbibo/adonisfx_docs/docs/faq.md

 ## How can I simulate facial skin?

 You can use AdnSimshape deformer.
 This deformer allows to reproduce the elasticity and the change in stiffness of a facial geometry thanks to the features of the AdnSimshape solver.
-Please, check [this section](maya/simshape.md) to know more about how to configure this solver.
+Please, check [this section](maya/simple_setup.md#adnsimshape) where a simple setup is explained or [this page](maya/simshape.md) to know more about this solver.

 ## How can I add muscle activations to facial simulation?

 The AdnSimshape deformer allows to add muscle activation in two ways:

  - Providing a deform mesh together with an AdonisFX Muscle Patches file previously generated using the Learn Muscle Patches tool.
  - Plugging the activation values directly into the *ActivationList.Activation* attribute.
-These activation values can be computed from the rest mesh and the deform mesh using the AdnEdgeEvaluator node (check [this section](maya/edge_evaluator.md)).
+These activation values can be computed from the rest mesh and the deform mesh using the AdnEdgeEvaluator node (visit [this page](maya/edge_evaluator.md)).

-For more information, check [how to add muscle activations](maya/simple_setup.md#3-adding-muscle-activations) to AdnSimshape.
+More detailes can be found [here](maya/simple_setup.md#add-muscle-activations).

 ## How can I use Machine Learning to add muscle activations to AdnSimshape?

-To add muscle activation via Machine Learning, the Learn Muscle Patches tool has to be used to [generate the AdonisFX Muscle Patches file](maya/simshape.md#generate-muscle-patches).
+To add muscle activation via Machine Learning, the Learn Muscle Patches tool has to be used to generate the AdonisFX Muscle Patches file.
 The requirements for this tool are a neutral mesh (facial geometry at rest) and a set of target meshes with deformation representing all facial expressions to drive the learning.
+Follow [this link](maya/simshape.md#generate-muscle-patches) to know more.

 ## Can I add muscle activations to AdnSimshape without an AdonisFX Muscle Patches file?

 AdnSimshape allows to add muscle activation alternatively without the need for the AdonisFX Muscle Patches file.
 To do this, the activation values must be plugged directly into the *ActivationList.Activation* attribute.
 These activation values can be computed from the rest mesh and the deform mesh using the AdnEdgeEvaluator tool.
-For more information check [how to drive the activations of AdnSimshape using AdnEdgeEvaluator](maya/edge_evaluator.md#adnsimshape-activation-using-edge-evaluator-node).
+Read how to drive the activations of AdnSimshape using AdnEdgeEvaluator [here](maya/edge_evaluator.md#how-to-use).

 ## Can I transfer AdonisFX nodes configuration to a different asset?

-Yes, you can use the AdonisFX [Export](maya/tools.md#adonisfx-export-tool) and [Import](maya/tools.md#adonisfx-import-tool) Tools to generate and load respectively an AdonisFX Asset Definition (AAD) file.
+Yes, you can use the AdonisFX [Exporter](maya/tools.md#exporter) and [Importer](maya/tools.md#importer) Tools to generate and load respectively an AdonisFX Asset Definition (AAD) file.
 From an scene with an asset fully configured with AdonisFX deformers, you can select the parent transform object and launch the Exporter.
 From there, you can decide which settings to export and the destination path for the AAD file.
 Then, in a different scene with a compatible asset, you can launch the Importer, browse the AAD file and assign deformers from the file to the meshes in the hierarchy of the asset.

 ## For what units is AdonisFX designed?